Terrorism in Sri Lanka: JVP insurrections

 The leftist Janatha Vimukthi Peramuna drew worldwide attention to Sri Lanka, when it launched an insurrection against the Bandaranaike government in April 1971.
 Although the insurgents were young, poorly armed, and inadequately trained, they succeeded in seizing and holding major areas in Southern and Central provinces before they were defeated by the security forces.
 Their attempt to seize power created a major crisis for the government and forced a fundamental reassessment of the nation's security needs.
-The conflict saw a limited usage of weapons and tactics from both parties.
-The JVP had prepared for the insurrection in the years leading up to it gathering weapons and ammunition, though modern weapons were of limited access to them.
+The conflict saw a limited usage of weapons and tactics from both sides.
+The JVP had prepared for the insurrection in the years leading up to it gathering weapons and ammunition, though they had limited access to modern weapons.

 The government reacted to the JVP's insurrection by launching a brutal crackdown which resulted in the killing, in a period of just five weeks, of up to 20,000 young people suspected of being JVP members.
 According to another source, the official death toll was about 1,200 but unofficial figures reliably estimated it to be around four to five thousand.
 JVP became the first organization to be proscribed in Sri Lanka in 1971, after their revolt.
 The government forces were ill-equipped to deal with a full-scale insurrection with world war two vintage British weapons.
 Although the major danger disappeared after three weeks, it took nearly three more months to completely eradicate the rebellion outposts in the jungles and remote villages.